developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 * **Level 3 -** The decoder can decode anything.

+**Behavior of these levels will vary based on the margin-less decoder selected.
+See the [Reduced Quiet Zone](#reducedquietzone) table for behaviors**.

-**Note: Higher marginless levels will increase decoding times and risk of decoding errors.
-Zebra therefore recommends enabling only the symbologies that need a higher marginless level, and leaving all other symbologies at the default level of 1**.
+>Note: Higher margin-less levels will increase decoding times and the risk of decoding errors.
+Zebra therefore recommends enabling only the symbologies that require a higher margin-less level, and leaving all other symbologies at the default level of 1.

 ------